uf-mil-archive/getting-started/README.md

 If anything is unclear or you run a problem following this tutorial, submit a bug report using the issue tracker on this page.

+Request to join the mailing list at https://groups.google.com/d/forum/uf-mil-software .

 1. Install Ubuntu
 -----------------